-Prior to this offering, our current stockholders, including CRL Acquisition LLC, will transfer all of their shares to us in exchange for newly issued shares of our common stock.
-Each old share will be exchanged for 1.927 new shares of our common stock.
-After receiving its newly-issued shares, CRL Acquisition LLC will distribute a substantial portion of these shares to its limited liability company unit holders.
+Effective June 21, 2000, our current stockholders, including CRL Acquisition LLC, transferred all of their shares to us in exchange for newly issued shares of our common stock.
+Each old share was exchanged for 1.927 new shares.
+In connection with the offering, CRL Acquisition LLC is expected to distribute a substantial portion of these shares to its limited liability company unit holders.